nerdingitout/oc-scale-update/README.md

 # Update and Rollback Deployment with Red Hat OpenShift
-Scale, Update and Rollback your application deployment
 ## Introduction
-Scaling deployment is increasing the number of Pods/Instances of a given deployment.<br>
-In this tutorial, you will learn how to scale and how to update your deployment (move to a next version of the application) and roll back application if needed.
+This tutorial shows you how to deploy, scale, update and rollback your application on Red Hat OpenShift.
+All of these features are essential to make sure that the developer can deliver their software safely in case of adding new features, updating images, fixing bugs or rolling back an update.
 ## Prerequisites
-For this tutorial you will need:
+For this tutorial you will need:<br>
 - Red Hat OpenShift Cluster 4.3 on IBM Cloud.
 - oc CLI (can be downloaded from this <a href="https://mirror.openshift.com/pub/openshift-v4/clients/oc/4.3/">link</a> or you can use it at <a href="http://shell.cloud.ibm.com/">http://shell.cloud.ibm.com/.
 ## Estimated Time
 It will take you around 30 minutes to complete this tutorial.